Biden Promises 'Light' After Trump's 'Darkness': 7 Takeaways From The DNC

 Democrats really feel if everyone votes, and if all their votes are counted, they win.

-And now, it's on to the Republican convention starting Monday, where it will be interesting to see if there are any new ways that Trump frames the argument for why he feels he deserves four more years.
+And now it's on to the Republican convention starting Monday, where it will be interesting to see whether there are any new ways that Trump frames the argument for why he feels he deserves four more years.

-Note: A previous version of this story misspelled Julia Louis-Dreyfus' name as Julia Louise Dreyfus.